liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-11-25-kafka-introduction.md

 # What is event streaming?
 Technically speaking, event streaming is the practice of capturing data in real-time from event sources like databases, sensors, mobile devices, cloud services, and software applications in the form of streams of events; storing these event streams durably for later retrieval; manipulating, processing, and reacting to the event streams in real-time as well as retrospectively; and routing the event streams to different destination technologies as needed.
 Event streaming ensures a continuous flow and interpretation of data so that the right information is at the right place, at the right time.

 # What is Kafka?
-Kafka is a distributed event streaming platform that lets you read, write, store, and process events across many machines.
+Kafka is an event streaming platform.
 Kafka combines three key capabilities so you can implement your use cases for event streaming end-to-end with a single battle-tested solution:
 - to publish and subscribe to streams of events, including continuous import/export of your data from other systems
 - to store streams of events durably and reliably for as long as you want
 - to process streams of events as they occur or retrospectively